Splizard/magic/Readme.md

 Effect cards are permanently in play they cannot be removed from play.
 Action cards can be played at any time, they cannot be countered.
 It's up to each individual player to keep track of the legality of their cards.
-Thre results of action and effect cards persist after a Magic: The Gathering game is over.
+The results of action and effect cards persist after a Magic: The Gathering game is over.

 The format adds the following cards: